how to increase credit limit

 The application process for a secured card should be relatively quick and simple, provided you prepare what you need ahead of time.

 1. Shop Around.
 Secured credit cards are not all the same.
 Look for a card with no annual fee (they’re nonrefundable) and a minimum deposit amount that meets your needs.
 Some cards even offer limited rewards, like cash back.
-Finally, make sure your payment history will be reported to the three main credit bureaus — that is how you’ll rebuild your credit.
+Finally, make sure your payment history will be reported to the three main credit bureaus — that is how you’ll build your credit.

 3. Collect your information and paperwork.
 Application requirements vary depending on the card issuer.
 To make sure you have all the documentation you need, gather the following: